agoncal/agoncal-sample-asciidoc/01-ImageCover/README.md

 # agoncal-sample-asciidoc-cover

-How to have a different cover for each format (PDF, EPUB).
+How to have a different cover for each format (PDF, EPUB, HTML).
+Asciidoc uses two attributes to handle front and back cover (`:front-cover-image:` and `:back-cover-image:`).
+But not every format has a front and/or back cover.

-## References
+## Formats and covers

 | Format | Front Cover | Back Cover |
 | --------------- | --------------- | --------------- |